richelbilderbeek/correct_cpp/README.md

 Correct C++ is a free, libre and open-source course that corrects (hence the name) exercises for both the right results and good practices.

+:warning: this course does not work until I've updated the scripts to use GitHub Actions :warning:

 The first chapter, [scoreboard](https://github.com/richelbilderbeek/correct_cpp_scoreboard), shows [how this course works](doc/how_this_course_works.md).

 #|Chapter name|Goal